SneakyPrompt: Jailbreaking Text-to-image Generative Models: Introduction

-\begin{icompact} \item We design and implement \sys, the \textit{first} adversarial prompt attack, to evaluate the robustness of safety filters of the text-to-image model using different search strategies including Reinforcement Learning and baselines such as beam, greedy, and brute force. \sys is open-source and available at this repository~\cite{repo}. \item We show that \sys successfully finds adversarial prompts that allow a state-of-the-art, online text-to-image model with a closed-box safety filter---namely DALL$\cdot$E2~\cite{ramesh2022_dalle2}---to generate images with NSFW content.
+\item We design and implement \sys to jailbreak safety filters of text-to-image models using different search strategies including reinforcement learning and baselines such as beam, greedy, and brute force.

+\item We show that \sys successfully finds adversarial prompts that allow a text-to-image model with a closed-box safety filter---namely DALL$\cdot$E 2~\cite{ramesh2022_dalle2}---to generate NSFW images.

 \item We extensively evaluate \sys on a large variety of open-source safety filters with another state-of-the-art text-to-image model---namely Stable Diffusion~\cite{Rombach_2022_stablediffusion}.
-Our evaluation results show that \sys not only successfully bypasses those filters, but also outperforms existing text-based adversarial examples.
-We also discuss possible defenses of \sys such as adversarial training and token filtering.
+Our evaluation results show that \sys not only successfully bypasses those safety filters, but also outperforms existing text-based adversarial attacks.